Light, crispy, and full of flavor, Panko Parmesan Zucchini Chips are perfect for a snack, side dish, or party appetizer that your guests will love

 I am so grateful for your support of Karyl’s Kulinary Krusade.
 This post contains affiliate links.
 Should you make a purchase through these links, I will receive a small commission.
 Please note that there are no additional charges to you.
 My full Disclosure Policy is available HERE

 As a kid, I was a pretty picky eater.
 My food couldn’t touch on the plate…there literally had to be space between each portion of food.
 And if something did touch, I wouldn’t eat it.
-Yes, I still portion and eat my food separately to this day.
-But it’s strictly habit now, and most of the time I don’t even notice it.
+Yes, I still portion and eat my food separately to this day, but it’s strictly habit now.

 Also, if I decided I didn’t like some food (mainly vegetables), nothing and nobody could change that.
 My parents were good about it though, because I devoured the vegetables I did like.